dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-7.md

 * Compares the `Movie` model with the `Movie` database table schema.
 * Creates code to migrate the database schema to match the model.

 Creating the migration doesn't automatically provision a default value for the rating when the database is updated.
 However, you can manually make a small change to the migration file to apply a default movie rating value, which can be helpful when there are many records that require a default value.
 In this case, all but one of the *Mad Max* movies is rated *R*, so a default value of "`R`" for the `Rating` column is appropriate.
+The one movie that doesn't have an *R* rating can be updated later in the running app.

 Examine the files in the `Migrations` folder of the project.
-Open the migration file that adds the movie rating field, which has a file name of `{NUMBER}_AddRatingField.cs`, where the `{NUMBER}` placeholder is a number (for example, `20240530123755_AddRatingField.cs`).
+Open the migration file that adds the movie rating field, which has a file name of `{TIME STAMP}_AddRatingField.cs`, where the `{TIME STAMP}` placeholder is a time stamp (for example, `20240530123755_AddRatingField.cs`).

 Find the `AddColumn` block that adds the rating column to the `Movie` table in the database.
 Modify the last line that applies a default value (`defaultValue`).
 Change it from an empty string (`""`) to an *R* movie rating (`"R"`):